Survivor Series (2009)

-The 2009 Survivor Series was the 23rd annual Survivor Series professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-The event took place on November 22, 2009, at the Verizon Center in Washington, D.C.
-It was the final Survivor Series to feature the ECW brand.
+The 2009 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 23rd annual Survivor Series and took place on November 22, 2009, at the Verizon Center in Washington, D.C., held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

 The card comprised six matches.
 There were two matches that were deemed the main events of the program.
-The first was the triple threat match involving The Undertaker defending the World Heavyweight Championship successfully against both halves of the Unified WWE Tag Team Champions Chris Jericho and The Big Show.
-This was also followed by the other main event: another triple-threat match with John Cena defending the WWE Championship against Triple H and Shawn Michaels.
+The first was the triple threat match involving The Undertaker defending SmackDown's World Heavyweight Championship successfully against both halves of the Unified WWE Tag Team Champions, Chris Jericho and Big Show.
+This was also followed by the other main event: another triple-threat match with John Cena defending Raw's WWE Championship against Triple H and Shawn Michaels.
 The undercard matches included Batista versus Rey Mysterio in a singles match and three traditional Survivor Series matches.

 The event received 225,000 pay-per-view buys, down from the previous year's event of 319,000 buys.
+This was the final Survivor Series to feature the ECW brand and the ECW Championship in any capacity as the brand was dissolved in February 2010, deactivating the championship along with it.
+It was also the final Survivor Series held before the original World Tag Team Championship was deactivated in August 2010 in favor of the WWE Tag Team Championship; since WrestleMania 25 in April, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the final Survivor Series held before the original WWE Women's Championship was deactivated in September 2010 in favor of the WWE Divas Championship.

 Production

 Background

-The event was held at the Verizon Center in Washington, D.C.
+The 23rd annual Survivor Series was held at the Verizon Center in Washington, D.C.

-Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by World Wrestling Entertainment (WWE) since 1987, generally held the week of Thanksgiving.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by World Wrestling Entertainment (WWE) since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2009 event was the 23rd Survivor Series and featured wrestlers from the Raw, SmackDown, and ECW brands.
-It was scheduled to be held on November 22, 2009, at the Verizon Center in Washington, D.C.
+The 23rd Survivor Series was scheduled to be held on November 22, 2009, at the Verizon Center in Washington, D.C., and featured wrestlers from the Raw, SmackDown, and ECW brand divisions.